 - Aging well is everyone’s business.
 A positive aging agenda will require dramatic expansion of available services—including:

-- access to appropriate housing;
+- access to appropriate housing and social supports;

 - integration of care among the mental health, health, substance use, and aging services systems;

 - building a much larger clinically and culturally/linguistically competent workforce; and

 - increasing and re-inventing funding sources to develop a match between funding mechanisms and service needs.